AdaCore/gnatstudio/docs/users_guide/editing.rst

 Handling of casing
 ==================

-GPS maintains a dictionary of identifiers and a corresponding casing that are used by all case-insensitive languages.
+GNAT Studio maintains a dictionary of identifiers and a corresponding casing that are used by all case-insensitive languages.
 When editing or reformatting a buffer for such a language, the dictionary is checked first.
-If GPS finds an entry for a word or a substring of a word, it is used; otherwise the specified default casing for keywords or identifiers is used.
+If GNAT Studio finds an entry for a word or a substring of a word, it is used; otherwise the specified default casing for keywords or identifiers is used.
 A substring is defined as a part of the word separated by underscores.